-During an overnight program:
+During an overnight program youth should not share sleeping quarters with adults unless:

-The adults are the legal parents/guardians or siblings of that youth.

-The sleeping quarters have individual beds, such as in a cabin or yurt.
+- The adults are the legal parents/guardians or siblings of that youth. - The sleeping quarters have individual beds, such as in a cabin or yurt.

 Sleeping quarters (especially a tent situation) should be designed and programmed for appropriate supervision.
 Youth should generally be in tent groups of 3 or more, which creates group accountability and "crowd supervision".
 In some cases, it may be appropriate for youth to sleep in solo tents.
 Tent groups of two should be avoided or treated as a last resort option because it creates an environment that enables bullying, abuse or otherwise inappropriate behavior.
 Adult tents (and other sleeping quarters) should be positioned in a way that adults can be accessed by youth in the middle of the night, and so that they can provide adequate supervision.